 F508del CFTR cells can be used in assays configured such that small molecules that correct the trafficking dysfunction are termed “corrector hits”.
 Alternatively, these assays can also be configured to find small molecules that improve the open probability of CFTR, and these small molecules are referred to as “potentiator hits.”

-A YFP halide assay based on transient CFTR expression is available on a contract basis from BioFocus DPI.
-Several investigators have published papers describing CFTR assay formats, including Dr. Alan Verkman (University of California, San Francisco), Dr. Luis Gallietta (Istituto Giannina Gaslini, Genova, Italy) and Vertex Pharmaceuticals, Inc. (San Diego, CA)
+High throughput assays to detect restored CFTR function have been published by a number of investigators including Dr. Alan Verkman (University of California, San Francisco), Dr. Luis Gallietta (Istituto Giannina Gaslini, Genova, Italy) and Vertex Pharmaceuticals, Inc. (San Diego, CA).

 Pedemonte N, Lukacs GL, Du K, Caci E, Zegarra-Moran O, Galietta LJ, Verkman AS.
 Small-molecule correctors of defective DeltaF508-CFTR cellular processing identified by high-throughput screening.
 J Clin Invest, 2005.
 115(9): p.
 2564-71.